Clare Winger Harris: Life

 Clare Winger was born on January 18, 1891, in Freeport, Illinois.
 Her father, Frank Stover Winger, was an electrical contractor who also wrote science fiction; in 1917, he published a novel called The Wizard of the Island; or, The Vindication of Prof. Waldinger.
-Her mother, May Stover, was the daughter of D.C.
-Stover, founder of the Stover Manufacturing and Engine Company and the richest man in Freeport.
+Her mother, May Stover, was the daughter of D. C. Stover, founder of the Stover Manufacturing and Engine Company and the richest man in Freeport.
 After their children were born and raised, Frank and May divorced.

 Winger graduated in 1910 from Lake View High School in Chicago and attended Smith College without completing her degree.
 In 1912, she married Frank Clyde Harris.
 Her husband was an architect and engineer who later became president of the American Monorail Company of Cleveland, Ohio.

 After marrying, Harris and her husband spent several years in Greece and Palestine, where Harris researched for her book Persephone of Eleusis: A Romance of Ancient Greece.
 Harris gave birth to three sons (Clyde Winger, born 1915; Donald Stover, born 1916; and Lynn Thackrey, born 1918) and lived in Manhattan, Kansas for a time, where her husband was an associate professor of architecture at Kansas State Agricultural College.
 She and her family later lived in Fairfield, Iowa but by 1927, the family had moved to Lakewood, Ohio.
 Her career as a writer spanned the years 1923 to 1933, during her tenures in these locations.

 Harris ceased writing stories after 1933.
 She was still living in Lakewood in 1935, and according to an interview with her grandson, she and Frank "stayed together until their kids were fully grown."
 Clare and Frank's youngest son turned 18 in 1936, and by 1940, U.S. census records show Clare W. Harris as divorced and living in Pasadena, California, where she lived the rest of her life.

 Harris died on October 26, 1968, in Pasadena.
-She lived alone and didn't have a lot of money, sometimes working as a switchboard operator to bring in extra income.
+She lived alone and did not have much money, sometimes working as a switchboard operator to bring in extra income.
 However, a year before her death she inherited a quarter of her grandfather's estate valued at more than two million dollars.
 Her grandfather had died in 1908 but his inheritance was contested in the courts for nearly six decades.